irgaly/compose-navigation3-resultstate/README.md

 }
 ```

-In this situation, if you want to wait for both Screen2Result and Screen3Result are produced,
+In this situation, if you'd like to wait for both Screen2Result and Screen3Result are produced,
-you can observe both states in single LaunchedEffect.
-This is a usual Compose way.
+you can observe both states by single LaunchedEffect.
+This is an usual Compose way.

 ```kotlin
 // The example of waiting for both results are produced.